 Financial Literacy Workshops: SAFA offers workshops that allow students to improve their knowledge of financing their education and receive more in-depth information about many of the topics I’ve listed here.
 Workshops are held throughout the year.

 It’s not as confusing as it all seems!
 That is the number one thing students don’t know about Financial Aid!
 I may be biased, but trust me, I was there once – coming to university for the first time, trying to determine the difference between a scholarship, a bursary and a grant.
 If there is one thing you take away from this, it’s that we are here to help you!
-Step into the Student Awards and Financial Aid office located in U5-68 at the north location and at 61 Charles Street in Room 136 in the Library.
+Step into the Student Awards and Financial Aid office located in the SIRC building at our north location and at 61 Charles Street in Room 136 in the Library.
 Be aware that seeing someone at the downtown office is by appointment only.